musoniusr/DhammaratoDhamma/_posts/2024-04-14-you-dont-have-to-fix-the-world-sangha-uk-210-04-14-24-SMALigFMRxM.md

 In the stomach.
 The abdomen, the chest area, where all of that blood is.
 It has all of that adrenaline in it.
 And so whenever you feel uptight, anxious, whenever you feel agitated in a panic mode, then, in fact, that panic mode or that agitation is because the whole body has so much adrenaline in it that is almost like an energy drink that we have already in the blood.
 And so many times I've asked students if you.

-They will mention, oh, while I was sitting in Annapanisati, I began to recognize that I had anxiety.
+They will mention, oh, while I was sitting in Annapanasati, I began to recognize that I had anxiety.
 I had tension.
 So I start asking them questions, where is that anxiety in the body?

 Where does it belong?
 Or where do you feel it?
 And most people, in fact, are not aware of their anxiety consciously.
 What they're aware of it is subconsciously.
 And so they become agitated and upset at a feeling level without understanding either this process that they go through or that they had certain thoughts, memories, visions.